loda-lang/loda-programs/programs/oeis/list2.md

 * [A277690](http://oeis.org/A277690) ([L23 program](277/A277690.asm)): Smallest possible number of sides of a regular polygon with unit sides and circumradius n.
 * [A277723](http://oeis.org/A277723) ([L08 program](277/A277723.asm)): a(n) = floor(n*tau^3) where tau is the tribonacci constant (A058265).
 * [A277792](http://oeis.org/A277792) ([L07 program](277/A277792.asm)): Squares that are also pentagonal pyramidal numbers.
+* [A277799](http://oeis.org/A277799) ([L14 program](277/A277799.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 1", based on the 5-celled von Neumann neighborhood.
 * [A277800](http://oeis.org/A277800) ([L15 program](277/A277800.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 1", based on the 5-celled von Neumann neighborhood.
 * [A277866](http://oeis.org/A277866) ([L08 program](277/A277866.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.
 * [A277867](http://oeis.org/A277867) ([L11 program](277/A277867.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.